 Start to plan your exchange during your first year at CUHK.
 That might sound early, but the process takes longer than you think: about nine months from the time you start planning to the time you leave Hong Kong for your exchange.
 Bear in mind that a lot of exchange programmes require you to achieve certain academic standards; some also require knowledge of a foreign language.
 Here are a few things you should think about when planning:

-Ideally, you should go during your second or third year at CUHK (or your fourth if applicable).
-Most students choose to go after their second year.
+Ideally you should go during your third and fourth year of undergraduate study.
 Exchange programmes last either a term, a summer or an academic year.
 CUHK full-time students can go on exchange for a cumulative maximum of one academic year (Term 1, Term 2 and summer).

 Full-time registered undergraduate students (except first year students whose expected graduation date is 31 July 2025 or after) and postgraduate students can apply.
 Applicants must meet certain requirements.
 These vary from programme to programme, but typical ones include: